'Don't care about grades as long as she's happy': Is a stress-free education only for the privileged?

 In October, The Straits Times reported on the Liang family, who left Singapore's education "arms race" to settle in Thailand.
 Their two daughters are homeschooled under the International General Certificate of Secondary Education (IGCSE) syllabus, with one earning an Outstanding Cambridge Learner Award after a perfect score in mathematics.

-The family's story struck a chord with Singaporeans.
-Many praised them for prioritising well-being over grades, while others questioned whether it's possible to fully step away from Singapore's competitive culture — and the deeply ingrained meritocratic ethos that underpins it.
+The story struck a chord with Singaporeans.
+Many praised the family for prioritising well-being over grades, while others questioned whether it is truly possible to step away from Singapore's competitive culture — and the deeply ingrained meritocratic ethos behind it.

 Prioritising children's emotional well-being 'a form of privilege'

-Speaking to Stomp, a stay-at-home mother who wished to be known only as Ms Chew, said she quit her full-time entrepreneur job to homeschool her two children, aged five and three.
+Another parent who only wanted to be known as Ms Chew quit her full-time entrepreneur job to homeschool her two children, aged five and three.

-Believing that childhood is fleeting, the 38-year-old pulled her children out of a local preschool this year to let them "explore the world around them".
+Believing that childhood is fleeting, the 38-year-old pulled her children out of a local preschool this year as she wanted them to "explore the world around them" during the early years.

-She emphasised that the ages zero to six are important to build that foundation of attachment with the parent.
+The ages zero to six are important to build that foundation of attachment with the parent, said the stay-at-home mother.
 Spending five days a week in school, she noted, meant parents only saw their children at dinner and bedtime.

-She said some friends have managed to scale down — by "downsizing or living a bit more simply" — to make do on a single income.
-She also noted that homeschooling "actually doesn't cost us much.
+She added that homeschooling "actually doesn't cost us much.
 It cost me my career, but we save about $70,000 a year".

 Based on searches of private preschool websites, Stomp estimates that tuition in Singapore typically ranges from $1,200 to $2,500 per month per child, excluding enrichment classes, materials, and transport.

-Ms Chew said her decision to homeschool her children was driven by a desire to prioritise her children's holistic development and emotional well-being.
+Ms Chew stressed that her decision was driven by wanting to prioritise her children's holistic development and emotional well-being, but acknowledged that this is "a form of privilege".

-She acknowledged that this, too, is "a form of privilege", noting that for families from less fortunate backgrounds, "following the standard path is all they can bank on" — one that is "safe, measurable, and does provide some form of success".
+She recognises that for families from less fortunate backgrounds, "following the standard path is all they can bank on" — one that is "safe, measurable, and does provide some form of success".

-Ms Chew still plans to give her children a variety of learning experiences, sharing that they will enrol in a local primary school when they turn seven.
-She also pointed out that there are "benefits to learning in a more structured environment".
+Her children will eventually attend a local primary school when they turn seven.
+She also pointed out that she sees value "in a more structured environment".

 'I always did my best when it came to studying'